Bisa/Autosave/README.md

 * **Tag** - This will be used to set the ```AssemblyVersion``` and *mod.json* version for QMods, it will default to the value of ```git describe --tags --abbrev=0``` being run within your working directory.

 * **InfoVersion** - This will be used to set the ```AssemblyInformationalVersion```, it will default to the value of ```git describe --long --tags --dirty``` being run within your working directory and the value of ```-$(Configuration)``` will always be appended.

+* **VersionCheckUrl** - If supplied, this will add a section to *mod.json* for use by [VersionChecker](https://www.nexusmods.com/subnautica/mods/467) to check the latest version of this mod.

 Example build command: